-I created this blog three years ago, and it has evolved, as have I, since then.
+I created this blog in 2012, and it has evolved, as have I, since then.

 I came up with the name Zen of Vacuuming as I went about my practice of cleaning the house.
 I had always wanted to try meditation, but as it had to be done in a calm setting, it was difficult for me to carve out that space while the kids were running around and my husband was coming and going at all hours due to his business.

 One day, while I was vacuuming the kitchen floor (we also have two dogs, and wood floors throughout the house, so keeping the grit and dust bunnies under control was a daily chore) I discovered that my mind was not cluttered with the usual self-talk of a busy wife and mom.
 I was calmly moving the vacuum across the floor, up and down, up and down, and a sense of calm had overtaken me.
 I was elated!
 Finally I had found the answer to the age-old question women all over the world ask themselves “When will it be MY turn to have a little peace and quiet!”

 Well, vacuuming isn’t exactly quiet, but I can tell you, if done properly, it can be extremely peaceful.
 Nobody bothers me while I am vacuuming.
 Maybe my family thinks if they interrupt me, I will get them to take over the task, lol.
 Or it could be that while I am vacuuming, I am unable to interfere with whatever they are happily doing.
 Either way, for me, vacuuming is very zen-like, and one day the term popped into my head, et voila!, my blog was born.

 Why a blog, you say?
 I am not entirely sure, even today.
 I have lovingly posted what you see here, sometimes manically, sometimes infrequently, but always with authenticity